stevleibelt/General_Howtos/vcs/git/branch.md

     git checkout -b my_branch

+## create new local branch from tag

+    git checkout <your branch you want to branch from, e.g. master>
+    # assuming you want to create a branch from tag "1.0"
+    git checkout -b my_branch 1.0

 ## create new remote branch from existing local branch

     git push origin <local branch name>:<remote branch name>